 The contractor will be responsible for developing, planning, and leading a series of digital learning activities and computer projects for middle-school and high school age youth in a weekly after-school club setting.
 The trainer will be expected to mentor students in the program to help foster creativity, problem solving skills and independent thinking by leading a series of hands-on projects that help students develop computer and technology skills.
 Activities might include leading an Internet safety class, coding with Raspberry Pi, creating group IoT projects such as a building and launching a weather balloon, learning about hardware with hands-on projects, learning basic programming, building with LEGO Mindstorm robots, and organizing a student-driven advanced Minecraft club.

 The successful applicant will be expected to work at all four Adams County Public Library locations each week.
-Evening and weekend hours will be primarily expected.
 The successful applicant will be able to work well independently, take direction, be creative and highly motivated, be willing to learn new skills in order to lead club projects, be flexible and be able to change plans as needed to meet challenges or accept redirection.
 The successful applicant must serve as a mentor, and be willing to work closely with teens and younger kids, while encouraging their creativity, participation, and input.

 Candidates of all education levels and work backgrounds will be considered.
 The most important qualifications are enthusiasm for mentoring youth, experience with technology, willingness to learn new technology skills, and ability to communicate clearly and patiently.
 The successful candidate will be required to have a BCI background check, and provide reliable transportation.
-Applications received before September 18 will receive priority consideration.
 Please return a library application, cover letter, and resume to:

 Jessica D. Dooley